DurableDrupal/durabledrupallean/manuscript/X2-what-frameworks-should-we-use.md

 > "With a leaner and meaner core, easier migration process from earlier versions, in-place content editing tools and loads more power for modules and themes thanks to a modern Object Oriented Programming (OOP) approach on the backend, there is something for everyone to love in Drupal 8.
 When will it be released?
 [See the FAQ](https://drupal.org/drupal-8.0/faq)."
 > > [drupal.org on Drupal 8](https://www.drupal.org/drupal-8.0)

-Larry Garfield, in his presentation at DrupalCon Latin America 2015 in Bogotá summed up the benefits of Drupal 8 in startling fashion (see [video](https://www.youtube.com/watch?v=-lLILaIZr44) and [slides](http://www.palantir.net/presentations/dcbogota2015-drupal-and-us/#/2/1) when he explained that not only is Drupal 8 a new generation PHP Platform, but that far from what we have been led to expect, namely that it will only be useful only for experienced developers, for large companies with huge resources, actually, it can do much more for everyone right off-the-shelf even for plain old site-building (a long but well-deserved summary of the slides are included here because it is one of the best summaries of the benefits of Drupal 8):
+Larry Garfield, in his presentation at DrupalCon Latin America 2015 in Bogotá summed up the benefits of Drupal 8 in startling fashion (see [video](https://www.youtube.com/watch?v=-lLILaIZr44) and [slides](http://www.palantir.net/presentations/dcbogota2015-drupal-and-us/#/2/1) when he explained that not only is Drupal 8 a new generation PHP Platform, but that far from what we have been led to expect, namely that it will only be useful for experienced developers and for large companies with huge resources, in actual fact it can do much more than any other CMS framework, for everyone, right off-the-shelf even for plain old site-building right in core without any configuration:

 | Drupal 7 | Drupal 8 |
 |----------|----------|